 Weapons in Darkon are safely constructed, well-padded representations of typical fantasy or medieval weaponry.
 Weapons must have a stiff core, which is padded with a closed-cell, semi-hard type of foam; all types of metal cores are prohibited.
 At no time should the weapon's core be felt through the foam padding.

 The entire surface of the weapon must be padded with the exception of the handle or gripping surface.
 The striking surfaces of all normal weapons must have a cloth cover of black, gray, or brown color.

 All weapons must have a well-padded "pommel," which is the non-striking end of the weapon below the gripping surface or handle.
-Pommels must be at least two inches in diameter (3" in the case of polearms) and covered with cloth.
+Pommels must be at least two inches in diameter (3" in the case of polearms) and covered with cloth or Plasti Dip®.
 Any swung weapon up to 3' in length must have a striking surface of at least 6"; any swung weapon over 3' in length must have a striking surface of at least 12" unless otherwise stated.
+Any non-striking surface of a weapon may be covered in Plasti Dip®.